-On September 22, 2003, the California Public Utilities Commission (CPUC) sent us a letter that alleged that we are offering intrastate telecommunications services for profit in California without having received formal certification from the CPUC to provide such service.
+On September 22, 2003, we also received a letter from the California Public Utilities Commission (CPUC).
+The correspondence alleges that we are offering intrastate telecommunications services for profit in California without having received formal certification from the CPUC to provide such service.
 The CPUC also requested that we file an application with the CPUC for authority to conduct business as a telecommunications utility no later than October 22, 2003.
-After consultation with regulatory counsel, we responded to the CPUC, disputed its assertions and did not file the requested application.
-In our October 22, 2003 response to the CPUC, we disagreed with the CPUC's classification of us as a telephone corporation under the California Public Utilities Code.
-We asserted that we are an information services provider and not a telecommunications provider.
+We consulted with regulatory counsel and have responded to the CPUC and disputed their assertions and did not file the requested application.
+In our response to the state of California, we disagreed with the CPUC's classification of us as a telephone corporation under the California Public Utilities Code.
 The letter from the CPUC did not indicate, and we cannot predict, what any potential penalties or consequences in failing to obtain certification might be.
 If we are subjected to penalties, or if we are required to comply with CPUC regulations affecting telecommunications service providers, our business may be adversely affected.
 On November 13, 2003, the CPUC held a hearing in San Francisco to hear testimony from CPUC staff and industry representatives regarding what course of action the CPUC should take with respect to Internet telephony.
 A representative from 8x8 testified at the hearing.
-On February 11, 2004, the CPUC stated that, as a tentative conclusion of law, they believe that VoIP providers are telecommunications providers and should be treated as such from a regulatory standpoint.
-The CPUC initiated an investigation into appropriate regulation of VoIP providers under state law, and acknowledged that it has not enforced the same regulatory regime over VoIP as applies to telecommunications services.
-The CPUC is considering a number of potential regulatory requirements, including contribution to state universal service programs, provision of 911 services, payment of access charges to interconnect with the PSTN and compliance with NANP protocols and basic consumer protection laws.
-The CPUC is also considering whether exempting VoIP providers from requirements applicable to traditional providers of voice telephony creates unfair competitive advantages, if the regulatory framework governing the provision of VoIP should vary based on the market served and whether VoIP providers should be subject to the current system of intercompany compensation arrangements.
+In January 2004, the CPUC issued a statement that stated that it was pulling back from its immediate enforcement approach against IP telephony service providers, and was establishing a more deliberative process to set regulations.
+On February 11, 2004, the CPUC approved a formal investigation and rulemaking into VoIP providers.
 The CPUC has indicated that this process could last up to 18 months, but there is no way for us to predict the timetable or outcome of this process.

-Most recently, on May 19, 2004, in response to a 2003 complaint case brought by Frontier Telephone of Rochester against Vonage, the New York State Public Service Commission, or NYPSC concluded that Vonage is a telephone corporation as defined by New York law and must obtain a Certificate of Public Convenience and Necessity, which represents the authorization of the NYPSC to provide telephone service in New York.
+Most recently, on May 19, 2004, in response to a 2003 complaint case brought by Frontier Telephone of Rochester against Vonage, the New York State Public Service Commission, or NYPSC concluded that Vonage is a telephone corporation as defined by New York law and must obtain a Certificate of Public

+Convenience and Necessity, which represents the authorization of the PSC to provide telephone service in New York.
 The NYPSC will allow a forty-five day period in which Vonage can identify and seek waivers of any rules that it believes should not apply.
 Vonage will be required to provide 911 service in some form, and will be required to file a schedule of its rates.
 Currently, this decision applies only to Vonage.
 While this ruling applies only to Vonage and not to us, if we are subject to regulation by the NYPSC, we may become subject to liabilities and may incur expenses that adversely affect our results of operations.